MCvin/Python_Gate/3-Gate_Outputs/Ex_Beam/README.md

 # This example is intended to show the different formats GATE can output

-The application is a simple GPS beam firing gammas at a water box and a simple EPID scanner behind.
+The application is a simple GPS beam firing gammas at a water box and a simple EPID scanner behind it.

 The different outputs can be read and analysed using the Python notebook gate_outputs.ipynb